TEFL Course in Southampton

 Continuous professional development (CPD) is an essential part of your career journey.
 Our CertTESOL course includes a session looking at ways you can continue with your professional development after the course has ended, as well as some helpful hints on how and where to look for jobs in the TEFL industry.

 English Teaching Graduate Scheme

-Are you a recent graduate who is thinking about a career in teaching English?
-This British Council scheme is designed to help graduates get the qualifications they need to work abroad.
+Are you a recent graduate who is thinking about a career in TEFL?
+If so, This British Council scheme is designed to help graduates get the qualifications they need to work abroad.
 Visit the British Council website for more information.

 Armed Forces Learning (ELC) Scheme

-Lewis School of English is an Approved Learning Provider under the Armed Forces Learning (ELC) Scheme.
-Our provider number is 6467.
+Lewis School of English is an Approved Learning Provider under the Armed Forces Learning (ELC) Scheme, and our provider number is 6467.
 This scheme is open to all serving members of the Armed Forces and any ex-service personnel who are registered for ELC.
 If you are planning your resettlement training or want to further your own professional development, contact us about the Level 5 Trinity CertTESOL course.